Antiz96/arch-update/README.md

 4  User didn't gave the confirmation to proceed
 5  Error when updating the packages
-6  Error when calling the reboot command to apply a pending kernel update 7  No pending update when using the `-l/--list` option 8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option
+6  Error when calling the reboot command to apply a pending kernel update 7  No pending update when using the `-l / --list` option 8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option